jeulien/the-scent-studio-project/README.md

 # the-scent-studio-project
-E-commerce website for perfume products using Django with React.
+Ongoing e-commerce website for perfume products using Django with React.

 Customized my own e-commerce application showcasing perfume products.
 Used Django and React for the features: